ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 We'll explore this later when we're looking at running simulations with interventions.

-The next thing we do is grab actual
-:class:`randomness streams <vivarium.framework.randomness.stream.RandomnessStream>`
-from the framework.
+Finally, we grab actual :class:`randomness streams <vivarium.framework.randomness.stream.RandomnessStream>` from the framework.

 .. literalinclude:: ../../../src/vivarium/examples/disease_model/population.py